ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.8.1.2.
 User Data Key Points

-EC2 doesn't know what the user data contains, it's just a block of data.
-The user data is not secure, anyone can see what gets passed in.
-For this reason it is important not to pass passwords or long term credentials.
+* EC2 doesn't know what the user data contains, it's just a block of data.
+The user data is not secure, anyone who logins can see what gets passed in.
+Don't put in passwords or long term credentials.

-**User data is limited to 16 KB in size**.
+* **User data is limited to 16 KB in size**.
 Anything larger than this will need to pass a script to download the larger set of data.

-User data can be modified if you stop the instance, change the user data, then restart the instance.
+* User data can be modified if you stop the instance, change the user data, then restart the instance.
 This won't be executed since the instance has already started.
+* User data must be in base64.
+When you pass it through CloudFormation need to use the ` Fn::Base64: !Sub |` function to convert to base64 .
+If entered via EC2 console, option to convert to base64 is already there.
+* Logs on EC2 instance found in
+  * /var/log/cloud-init.log
+  * /var/log/cloud-init-output.log (Commands run)

 #### 1.8.1.3.
 Boot-Time-To-Service-Time

 How quickly after you launch an instance is it ready for service?
 This includes the time for EC2 to configure the instance and any software downloads that are needed for the user.
 When looking at an AMI, this can be measured in minutes.

 AMI baking will front load the time needed by configuring as much as possible.